SS Anglo-African: Regular commercial service

 The ship arrived at Delaware Breakwater for orders on 30 June 1902, and proceeded to New York for loading.
 In July 1902 a very serious rate fight erupted in South African shipping trade, after the Houston Line and the Prince Line entered the fray against the so-called "shipping ring" consisting of the Union-Castle Line, the Clan Line, the Bucknall Line, the Ellerman Lines, the Harrison Line, J. T. Rennie & Co., and Bullard, King & Co.
 Anglo-African was chartered by the "shipping ring" to meet the competition from other carriers and left New York on August 2 for South African ports.
 From Cape Town she proceeded to Buenos Aires, and from there to Rangoon returning to Liverpool on 6 May 1903.

 Following her first post-war commercial trip, the steamer was chartered for one trip to east coast of South America by the Barber Line and sailed from England to New York on 7 July 1903.
 Anglo-African left New York on August 3 and after visiting the ports of Buenos Aires and Montevideo proceeded to the west coast of South America to load a cargo of nitrates.
 She departed Caleta Buena in Chile on October 17 and arrived in Baltimore on Christmas Eve with a cargo 69,807 bags of nitrate of soda consigned to Clarence Cottman Co.
 The vessel next sailed to Savannah where she took on a large cargo of cotton and departed for Liverpool on 17 January 1904.

 The steamer conducted another trip to South America and Far East departing Barry on 20 February 1904 for Buenos Aires, from there sailing to Calcutta on April 14 and returning to Hamburg on July 27.
 She sailed for South America again on September 8, continuing to Iquique and after embarking about 6,800 tons of nitrate soda proceeded on December 12 to New Orleans reaching it on 31 January 1905.
 She sailed back to Europe on 28 February 1905 carrying a large cargo of cotton, cottonseed meal and lumber, arriving at Bremen on March 29.

 The vessel continued to trade on the same route of England-South America-East Coast of North America-Germany for the rest of her career.
 She usually carried general cargo or coal to Buenos Aires and Montevideo, nitrate of soda from Chilean ports Caleta Buena and Iquique to Baltimore and Philadelphia, and cotton and lumber to Liverpool or German ports of Bremen and Hamburg.
-For example, she left London carrying 6,500 tons of coal and coke to Chile on 25 February 1907, unloaded it at Chilean ports of Valparaiso, Caleta Buena and Junín, and after loading nearly 7,000 tons of nitrate of soda sailed on June 6 for North America, arriving at Boston on 22 July 1907.
+For example, she left London carrying 6,500 tons of coal and coke to Chile on 25 February 1907, unloaded it at Chilean ports of Valparaíso, Caleta Buena and Junín, and after loading nearly 7,000 tons of nitrate of soda sailed on June 6 for North America, arriving at Boston on 22 July 1907.
 She then sailed to Fernandina where she took on board 3,300 tons of phosphate pebble rock, stopped at Savannah to load 11,035 bales of cotton and departed for Dunkirk and Bremen via Newport News on September 20.